evanspa/JClientServerCommand/README.md

 A Java-based library implementing the GoF 'Command' design pattern within a client/server application topology.

+## History and Current State

+This code was written about 2008 and is no longer maintained.

 ## Rationale

 This code was developed as part of an exploration of document-oriented SOAP-based web services; more specifically building an abstraction layer on top of the web service interaction, providing distribution transparency.
 The [Gang-of-Four](http://en.wikipedia.org/wiki/Design_Patterns) 'Command' design pattern was chosen as the basis for the abstraction.